juxtapos/Rain/README.md

 Another option is to use the node-inspector (https://github.com/dannycoates/node-inspector), which is pretty awesome but unfortunately works only in webkit-based browsers.

 Please note: it currently requires a version of Chrome lower than 14 due to a change in the web sockets protocol support.

+Append the 'debug' parameter when executing the run script.

 # Running